aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells/workbook/__init__/_index.md

 | file_format_type | [FileFormatType](/cells/python-net/aspose.cells/fileformattype) | The new file format. |
 ### Remarks

-The default file format type is Excel97To2003.
+The default file format type is Excel97To2003.### Example

+The following code shows how to use the Workbook constructor to create and initialize a new instance of the class.
+`Workbook workbook = new Workbook(FileFormatType.Xlsx);`

 ## Workbook(file) {#str}